 While residing in Newbury, Dr. Roome served as Chairman of the local school board in Newbury and as a member of the Newbury Village Council.
+Dr. Roome was a Past Master of Albion Lodge and a Past Grand at Mt.
+Zion Lodge of the I.O.O.F.
 Dr. and Mrs. Roome moved to London around 1890.
 Dr. William F. Roome represented Middlesex West as a Conservative in the House of Commons from 1887 to 1896.

 Dr. Roome’s residence and medical practice were located at 300 Wolfe Street in London according to the 1898 Fosters London City and Middlesex County Directory.

 Dr. Roome died on the 1st of September, 1921.
 Mrs. Roome died on the 22nd of July, 1924 in London.
-Dr. and Mrs. Roome are buried at Mount Pleasant Cemetery in London, Ontario.
+Dr. and Mrs. Roome are buried at Mount Pleasant Cemetery in London.
 Their son William Robinson Roome died on the 17th of May, 1945 and he was also buried at Mount Pleasant Cemetery.

 *Dr. Roome’s brother Dr. John Somers Roome was mentored by Dr. William Henderson of Morpeth.
 Dr. Henderson also acted as his preceptor.
 Dr. John S. Roome studied medicine in Ann Arbor, Michigan and graduated in 1866.
 He practiced medicine in the United States and died in Los Angeles, California on the 6th of February, 1919.
 (Dr. William Henderson also appears on the Chatham-Kent Physician Tribute website.)

 **Dr. Roome’s brother Dr. Charles D. Roome graduated from Rush Medical College in Chicago in 1871 and he practiced medicine in the United States.
 Dr. Charles D. Roome died in Cresco, Iowa on the 31st of May, 1923.